Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Bumpification (Step 2)

 \subsection{The final test functions}

-The final step in the procedure is to replace each occurence of the Haar wavelet \(\psi_{n,k}(x)\) with its bumpified counterpart \(\sigma^\varepsilon_{n,k}\) in the expansion \eqref{eq:expansion} of the \textit{initial} set of test functions \((\widetilde f, \widetilde f')\), \((\widetilde g, \widetilde g')\) obtained in \cref{sec:probStat}, where we \textit{assume} that these preliminary test functions satisfy the system of equations \eqref{eq:28} exactly for a given \(\eta \in (\sqrt 2 - 1)\) (so assuming \cref{conj:soluble} is true).
+The final step in the procedure is to replace each occurence of the Haar wavelet \(\psi_{n,k}(x)\) by its bumpified counterpart \(\sigma^\varepsilon_{n,k}\) in the expansion \eqref{eq:expansion} of the \textit{initial} set of test functions \((\widetilde f, \widetilde f')\), \((\widetilde g, \widetilde g')\) obtained in Section \ref{sec:probStat}, where we \textit{assume} that these preliminary test functions satisfy the system of equations \eqref{eq:28} \textbf{exactly} for a given \(\eta \in (\sqrt 2 - 1)\) (so assuming Conjecture \ref{conj:soluble} is true).
+To certainly satisfy the locality requirement of Alice and Bob's test functions, we implement a small finite translation to the test functions (also using \(\varepsilon\)).
 Specifically, we define the new test functions as follows:

-with analogous expressions for the other test functions \(f'\), \(g\) and \(g'\).
-The key idea is that by taking \(\varepsilon > 0\) sufficiently small, these new test functions remain close to being normalized and nearly satisfy the necessary inner product relations: while still satisfying the smoothness conditions required for them to be valid test functions in the context of QFT.
+for \(j \in \{1,2\}\), with analogous expressions for the other two test functions \(f'\) and \(g'\).
+The key idea is that, by taking \(\varepsilon > 0\) sufficiently small, these new test functions remain close to being normalized and nearly satisfy the necessary inner product relations: while still satisfying the smoothness conditions required for them to be valid test functions in the context of QFT.
 However, these test functions need to be \textit{exactly} normalized, not just approximately.
 Therefore, we introduce the following normalization factors:

 If \(\varepsilon\) is small, these factors should all be close to \(1\).
-We conclude by defining as our final set of test functions.
+We conclude by defining as our \textbf{final set of test functions} (so now including the small translation) .